Restoring a Backup

 Pre-Restore Safety Export (Optional)

 Before overwriting the database, you can enable an optional pre-restore database export in the restore dialog (off by default).
-When enabled, a SQL snapshot is written under your BackupRidge server folder (for example under wp-content/backupridge/) with a name such as pre-restore-*.sql.
+When enabled, a SQL snapshot is written under your BackupRidge server folder (for example under wp-content/uploads/backupridge/) with a name such as pre-restore-*.sql.
 It does not appear in Backup History as a normal backup job; it is a safety net if you need to roll back the database step.

 Site Migration